elad/node-imagemagick-native/README.markdown

         debug:       optional.
 1 or 0
     }

+### identify( srcData )

+Identify a buffer provided as `srcData` and return an object.

+The first argument is required and must be a Buffer with binary image data.

+The method returns an object similar to:

+    {
+        format: 'JPEG',
+        width: 3904,
+        height: 2622,
+        depth: 8
+    }

-This library currently provide only this, please try [node-imagemagick](https://github.com/rsms/node-imagemagick/) if you want more.
+This library currently provide only these, please try [node-imagemagick](https://github.com/rsms/node-imagemagick/) if you want more.

 ## Installation